 Figure 1.
 The NMRPipe interface panel.
 This is used for calling for automatic NMRPipe processing of data in the current “experiment” or “workspace”.

 Figure 1 shows the interface for NMRPipe within VnmrJ 3.2.
 The Process folder now includes a page (NMRPipe) along with the other standard BioPack processing pages.
-All of the relevant operations are performed within the Parameter Panel at the lower right of the Figure.
+All of the relevant operations are performed within the Parameter Panel.
 Experiment setup macros now include the automatic creation of variables needed by NMRPipe to do its automatic conversion of the VnmrJ data to NMRPipe format.

 Parameter values are automatically set for each BioPack pulse sequence.
 The operator only needs to use a menu to select the class (e.g. “HNCO”) of experiment.
 The “dimension” parameter is automatically set, but can be changed prior to processing.
 This parameter specifies the order of evolution, by nucleus.
 The parameter “BPpipetype” is displayed and can be modified by adding keywords from the menu or by simple editing.